443eb9/bevy_entitiles/README.md

-# Bevy EntiTiles
+# ✨Bevy EntiTiles 🎈

 A tilemap library for bevy.

-**Notice** that the crate is still in need of optimization.
+**Notice** that the crate is still in need of optimization and development.
 So don't use this in your formal projects.

 Strongly recommend that you take a look at the [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap) library first, as it is more comprehensive and mature.